 We all have clients who have purchased once or maybe twice but then failed to become loyal customers.
 According to several studies by marketers, this number can vary from 25% to even 60% of the entire database of an online store.
 Re-activation automation identifies those customers and re-engages with them.
 You can set up your reactivation email or series to be sent within a specific period from the last purchase.
-It belongs to automated emails’ family and can be sent by all users that have Omnisend Standard and Pro Plans.
+It belongs to automated emails’ family and can be sent by all users that have Omnisend Trial, Standard, Pro and Enterprise plans.

 Should I send one re-activation email or a series of them?